The vision to build a World War II museum goes well beyond displaying a collection of military vehicles and period objects.

 • Leadership programs.
 Hear stories of role models who stepped up in times of crisis and provided leadership both at home and abroad.
 Learn what it takes to be a leader like Winston Churchill, Dwight Eisenhower, Eleanor Roosevelt, George Patton, Franklin D. Roosevelt, George Marshall, and others.

 • Authors.
-Guests will enjoy presentations from a broad range of authors steeped in the details and eager to share tipping points from huge battles to transforming acts of bravery or treason.
+Guests enjoy presentations from a broad range of authors steeped in the details and eager to share tipping points from huge battles to transforming acts of bravery or treason.
+Check our calendar for dates.

 • Living History.
 We will depict what it meant to be a soldier, sailor, airman, merchant marine, doctor, or nurse, and portray the people who fulfilled their civic duty at home.
 Sharing the accounts of those who labored in the factories and on the farms, built shops and airplanes, and volunteered as civil defense workers will give guest a feel for what life was like during this era.

 • Tours.
-After viewing the museum, take a guided tour through Gettysburg to learn how this small town mobilized resources for the war effort in WWII.
+Take scheduled tours planned by our highly qualified staff in Gettysburg to learn how this small town mobilized resources for the war effort in WWII.
 Hear stories of WWII leaders who travelled here.
-Visit the site of:
+Visit the sites of a POW camp, a top-secret psychological warfare training facility, the Navy’s secret map-making location, and visit General Eisenhower’s only permanent home at the Eisenhower Historic Site.